The Humphrey School Advantage

 Our students have access to an online internship listing only for Humphrey School students and alums.
 To submit an internship posting, send your posting as an email attachment to [email protected].
 If you want to reach a wider University audience, post on the GoldPass System.

 Employers can connect with students in the spring at the PASA Career Engagement Fair or throughout the year at networking and recruiting events.
 If you are interested in visiting campus to hire our students, email us at [email protected] or call us at 612-624-8162.

-Career and Professional Development and Alumni Relations partner to bring students to employers to network and learn about what it is like to work in different locations.
+Career and Student Success and Alumni Relations partner to bring students to employers to network and learn about what it is like to work in different locations.
 We take an annual spring trip to Washington, DC, a summer trip to Chicago, and a winter day trip in the Twin Cities.
 If you would like to host an event or serve on a panel, please contact Jen Guyer-Wood, 612-625-2847.

 Hire International Talent

 Our International students generally are eligible for post-graduate work authorization through the university for a year, giving you time to evaluate your new employee and complete the necessary paperwork to sponsor their continued visa status.
 The University of Minnesota International Student and Scholar Services (ISSS) can address questions.

 Capstone courses are offered year-round, with one course offering in the summer semester, two in the fall semester, and approximately 10 in the spring semester.
 The topical focus for each course varies according to the expertise of the faculty, needs of the student, and requests from the community.

 Our talented graduates work in myriad careers across the globe.
 For information on where graduates of a specific program work, visit these pages to learn more: